Six Easy Pieces: interplays among dualities in 4d, 3d and 2d: 2d dualities

 This is motivated by the study of the $S^2 \times T^2$ twisted index \cite{Benini:2015noa}.
 Supposing the 4d index matches across a duality, the choice of non-negative $R$ charges restricts the matching of the 2d elliptic genera to the zero flux sector.
 The matching of the 2d elliptic genera then follows from the matching of the 4d twisted indices in the zero flux sector.
 On the other hand, proving the matching of the elliptic genera by independent arguments provides additional support to our assumption of a matching between the 4d indices.
 In the following we focus on the assignations $R=0,1,2$, since higher charges introduce spurious non-Abelian global symmetries.
 Upon KK reduction to 2d $\mathcal{N}=(0,2)$ \cite{Closset:2013sxa}, a field with $R=0$ survives as a chiral field while a field with $R=2$ survives as a Fermi multiplet.
 On the other hand, there are no zero modes for fields with $R=1$, \emph{i.e.} all the modes in the KK tower are massive.

 A crucial aspect of the reduction is related to the anomalies, both gauge and global.
 A 2d $\mathcal{N}=(0,2)$ field content can be non-anomalous even if the corresponding 4d field content is anomalous.
 This allows us to eliminate in the reduction (\emph{i.e.} to fix their $R$ charge to 1) different amounts of fundamentals and fundamentals with respect to the 4d case.
 Furthermore, the 4d constraint that forbids the existence of an axial symmetry can be relaxed in 2d.
 There are indeed non-anomalous assignments of $R$ charges that allow for the existence of axial symmetries in 2d.
 Such assignments require the presence of fields with $R$ charge equal to one.
 On the other hand, in the absence of fields with $R=1$, only $R=0,2$ are allowed and the obstruction to the generation of an axial symmetry is not lifted.
+This translates into a constraint on the fugacities in the elliptic genus.

+Let us explain this point more concretely.
+In practice, we consider a 4d balancing condition of the type

+On the l.h.s. $\Phi$ represents the set of fields charged under the gauge group of the model and the flavor Cartan fugacities ${\bf u}$ are case dependent.
+On the r.h.s. on the other hand we have isolated in the exponent the anomaly free condition for the R-symmetry, and indeed with such choice of charges the balancing condition is just $\prod_a {\bf u}_{a} =1$.
+An anomaly free assignation of $R$-charges where some fields have $R_{\bar{a}}=1$ gives rise to a balancing condition where the related ${\bf u}_{\bar{a}}$ fugacities are associated to 2d massive fields.
+This implies that the balancing condition itself is not a constraint anymore for the fugacities that survive in the elliptic genus, which are the ones related to the 2d massless fields.

-This translates into a constraint on the fugacities in the elliptic genus, similarly to the constraints imposed by the KK monopoles in the 4d/3d reduction.
+This construction is similar to the constraints imposed by the KK monopoles in the 4d/3d reduction.
 Such constraints are enforced at non-perturbative level and we do not have a pure field theoretical explanation on their generation (we refer the reader to \cite{ Gadde:2015wta,Sacchi:2020pet,Amariti:2024usp,Amariti:2025jvi} for discussions in this direction).
-Here, there is a further constraint on the fugacities due to the presence of a 4d superpotential.
-This forces us to assign the $R$ charges consistently with this constraint as well.
-If there are fields with $R=1$ involved in the superpotential, this choice lifts such interaction in 2d, otherwise the interactions survives as a 2d $J$-term.
-This is because one field involved in the superpotential has $R$ charge $R=2$, while all the other fields have $R=0$.
-We will in general use a notation with square brackets $[\,\cdot\;,\,\cdot\,]$ to indicate the lift of the 4d superpotential (first entry) and of the 4d anomaly cancellation (second entry).
-We use an X to indicate that the relative constraint is lifted and a V to indicate that it still holds in 2d.
-In the following we always set $R_{\tilde A}=0$, \emph{i.e.} the models have a 2d conjugate antisymmetric chiral $\tilde a$, while we indicate the other fields as $\square_\chi$ for the chiral fields $q$ in the fundamental representation of the gauge group, $\overline \square_\chi$ for the chiral fields $\tilde q$ in the antifundamental representation of the gauge group, and $\square_\psi$ for the fundamental Fermi.